In this post, you’ll get 31 budgeting tips for beginners to budget like a pro.

 - Having no money set aside for fun and getting rigid when it comes to fun

-- Making budget too tight that it becomes hard to implement and follow
+- Making the budget too tight that it becomes hard to implement and follow

 - Having demotivation to follow the budget